vogt4nick/recipes.vogt4nick.com/src/en/book/salads/pasta-salads/chicken-noodle-salad.md

         * 50 g Coriander Leaves, chopped
         * 50 g Mint Leaves, chopped

-    !!! tip "One of the secrets of a great noodle salad, is your other ingredients having a similar width to your noodles.[^1]"
+    !!! tip "Ingredients should have a similar width to your noodles."

 === "Directions"
     1. **Mix dressing.**